vestalux/sljekyll/help/borrowing-titles-from-cambridgeshire-libraries/index.md

 layout: sidebar-right
 title: Borrowing titles from Cambridgeshire libraries
 breadcrumb: help
+sidebar: help
 ---
 You can now borrow titles from Cambridgeshire Libraries’ stock, as well as Suffolk’s.

 We work with Cambridgeshire Libraries, and refer to this partnership as SPINE.

-**Note: Borrowing titles from Cambridgeshire incurs a &pound;1 charge**.
+**Note: Borrowing titles from Cambridgeshire incurs a &pound;2 charge**.
 Borrowing books from Suffolk remains free.

 This may be useful if you can’t find a book in Suffolk, or you’re looking for a different edition.